Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 * Second article - [Market Cycle Prediction Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/).
 * Third article (this article) - [Market Cycle Prediction Model](#introduction).

-In this article, we begin by loading the ML Dataframe developed in the previous article ([Market Cycle Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/)) followed by preparing the ML training and test data.
+In this article, we begin by loading the ML dataframe developed in the previous article ([Market Cycle Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/)) followed by preparing the ML training and test data.
 We will then use supervised learning methods to train several tree-based predictive models, including a Decision Tree, Random Forest, and XG Boost classification models.
 While training the models, we will select the ML features to optimize predictive performance.
 We consider feature importance and multi-collinearity for selecting the ML features.
 The training performance is measured in the form of Accuracy, Recall, and Precision.

 The ML models achieve a high degree of accuracy, where XG Boost, the best performing model, achieves accuracy above 99% and recall and precision above 98%.
 Next, the financial performance is gauged with financial backtesting.
 The levels of accuracy achieved are successful for anticipating all historical bear markets going back to 1957.
 The models provide a significant improvement in investment performance when compared to an S&P 500 index.
 In addition to the raw model output, a smoothed prediction is generated to avoid short-term buying and selling, such as sell one day and buy the next.
 A 5-day smoothing is sufficient for eliminating short-term trading over the market history going back to 1957.
 This article and the article series is concluded with a summary of all three articles.